dvp-git/Tab-Jump/README.md

-# tabs-manager
+# tab-jump

-A chrome extension for easily navigating to multiple tabs through search box.
+A chrome extension for easily navigating to tabs through a search box.